TheOdinProject/curriculum/archive/CONTRIBUTING-old.md

 2. Before you start working on your issue, create a branch and name it like the following examples:

-	If it's a new feature
+	If it's a new  or not
 	```
 	$ git checkout -b feature/feature-name
 	```